VictorCampelo/amplication-low-code-generated/README.md

-# TikStork Low-Code Project
+# TikStok Low-Code Project

-This is a version of the TikStork project, but it has been created using a low-code platform.
-The original TikStork project's Prisma schema has been reused for comparison purposes.
+This is a version of the TikStok project, but it has been created using a low-code platform.
+The original TikStok project's Prisma schema has been reused for comparison purposes.

 ## Introduction

-This repository contains a TikStork application that has been generated using a low-code platform.
-The core data schema from the original TikStork project has been utilized, allowing for a direct comparison between the two implementations.
+This repository contains a TikStok application that has been generated using a low-code platform.
+The core data schema from the original TikStok project has been utilized, allowing for a direct comparison between the two implementations.

 ## Getting Started